 There is an inconsequential amount of dialogue during this amazing, lysergic sequence, which makes the proceedings all the stranger.
 The soundtrack (by Jodorowsky and free-jazz legend Don Cherry) consists of Hindi drones and percussion, Tuvan throat singing, pan flutes, gongs, buzzing insects, classical dirges, a bit of melodious cornet improvisation by Cherry, a German march for the conquest of the chameleons, and a waltz with muted trumpet and xylophone to which the soldiers slow dance with each other.
 The vast, eclectic, exotic instrumentation changes form almost as often as Jodorowsky changes visions—we find ourselves bathing in a new and unique musical environment every minute or so—and the orchestration is always in perfect harmony with what’s going on onscreen.
 Like the imagery, this musical invention can’t quite sustain itself for the picture’s entire running time, but it’s a masterful achievement while it lasts and adds immensely to the sensory saturation.

 The magic continues as the Thief enters the Alchemist’s abode: first, in a magnificent rainbow room where the master waits on his throne of goats with a camel and a naked Nubian woman tattooed with Hebrew characters and astrological symbols.
 The remaining sets in the sanctuary are equally opulent.
 The Alchemist’s marble pool comes complete with a bathing hippo.
 He has a hall of mirrors with an obelisk.
 Rooms are decorated with occult symbols on the floor, and they spin; everything is painted in vivid primary colors.
 One circular room is lined with Jodorowosky’s surreal interpretations of Tarot cards.
-In this section’s centerpiece scene, the Thief is encased in a glass bowl on top of a brick apparatus with braziers and copper tubing; the Alchemist burns his excrement, tuning it into gold while the fecal smoke flows into the bulb and chokes the thief.
+In this section’s centerpiece scene, the Thief is encased in a glass bowl on top of a brick apparatus with braziers and copper tubing; the Alchemist burns his excrement, turning it into gold while the fecal smoke flows into the bulb and chokes the thief.
 Meanwhile, the nude woman plays a cello and a pelican strolls around the machine.
 More rituals ensue, as the Thief is further purified and absorbs obscure Zen lessons at the feet of the Master.

 The tone abruptly changes from mystical to satirical/absurdist when the script introduces seven new characters, fellow seekers like the thief, each associated with a planet.
 The previous segment featured some incisive, blackly comic moments—as when a soldier begins to rape a tourist’s wife, and the enthralled man tries to capture the amusing native antics with his camera—but these were tiny pointed shards of ridicule poking out from an illogical, nightmare mass.
 The segments here are blades, forged for cutting.
 In voiceover, each of the initiates describes their backstory on their home planet: they are Important People.
 Mars is an arms dealer, Jupiter a millionaire, Neptune an enforcer, and so on.
 Jodorowsky uses these segments to take scattershot aim targets including militarism, consumerism, modern art, political propaganda, fascism, and even the modern art and architecture scenes.
 There are many memorable images in these mini-movies.
 Mars designs a line of munitions targeted at the various religions (Judaism gets a multi-barelled gun shaped like a menorah).
 Saturn is a toy designer who develops her product line with future wars in mind; her computers predict a conflict with Peru in the coming generation, so she designs a series of anti-Peruvian amusements for kiddies.
 The castrating chief of police for the autocratic Neptunian despotism gets perhaps the film’s best line: “Your sacrifice has completed my sanctuary of 1,000 testicles.”
 Weirdness continues to permeate these sequences, and the planetary excursions allow Jodorowsky to broaden his already wild palette.
 But the comic tone is a jarring change from the formerly mystical atmosphere and themes, and the constant narration is a significant stylistic departure from the near wordless silence that came before.
 Perhaps Jodorowsky meant these digressive excursions to provide a lighthearted breather from the intense surrealism that came before; it feels like, halfway through the film, he’s drifting off point.